wavybangsy/wavybangsy/README.md

 # Hi, I'm Erika.
 <li>currently a student in De La Salle University Manila, taking up BS in Computer Science Major in Software Technology</li>
 <br>
-👀 Interested about process automation and optimization, and in software/technology solutions aligned to Sustainable Development Goals (SDGs).
+👀 Interested in learning process automation and optimization, and in software/technology solutions aligned to Sustainable Development Goals (SDGs).

 ---